Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 I've never heard of a case like this before, personally.

-Um there might be other cases out there.
+There might be other cases out there.

 I've not personally come across this before.

-But after this, because people are saying, Well, what are you going to do next about this?
+But after this, because people are saying, well, what are you going to do next about this?

-Obviously, you have to go through the process of submitting an internal review uh which gets passed to another person within the home office to check to see whether they've added the correct um uh exemptions, and I'm trying to fight for a at least a partial disclosure at the very least.
+Obviously, you have to go through the process of submitting an internal review, which gets passed to another person within the Home Office to check to see whether they've added the correct exemptions.

 But this, in my opinion, use of social media activity by the requester is not part of the FOI Act.

-That's just been crowbarred in there.
+That's just been crowbarred in there, which isn't right.

-And these people are working to basically facilitate this migrant hotel policy that's incredibly unpopular, and they want shielding with government protection from the public, which they might not even be a member of, um, from being angry at them and protesting maybe uh their organizations or knowing their names and and tarnishing their professional reputation.
+And they want shielding with government protection from the public, which they might not even be a member of, from being angry at them and protesting maybe their organizations or knowing their names and tarnishing their professional reputation.

-I'm afraid you can't have your cake and eat it here if you try and interfere in our country's politics, particularly in something as um unpopular as this, you know, people have died because of these asylum seekers, you know, needless to say, obviously things like sexual assault and the like rife um from these people, costing the taxpayer lots of money.
+I'm afraid you can't have your cake and eat it here if you try and interfere in our country's politics, particularly in something as unpopular as this.

 I think people have a right here to be angry at the people helping facilitate this.

-And it doesn't mean that, you know, I I support them being harassed or anything unlawful, but people deserve to know who these people are.
+And it doesn't mean that, you know, I support them being harassed or anything unlawful, but people deserve to know who these people are.

-In that response, the home office refused to release information concerning stakeholder meetings influencing asylum accommodation policy.
+In that response, the Home Office refused to release information concerning stakeholder meetings influencing asylum accommodation policy.

-The justification included an extraordinary and improper statement that disclosure was being withheld in part because of quote recent social media activity by the requester, end quote, which it claimed had already caused safety concerns among stakeholders.
+The justification included an extraordinary and improper statement that disclosure was being withheld in part because of quote recent social media activity by the requester end quote, which it claimed had already caused safety concerns among stakeholders.

-If accurate, this represents a clear breach of the FOI Act 2000, and its central principle that requests must be treated applicant blind.
+If accurate, this represents a clear breach of the FOI Act 2000 and its central principle that requests must be treated applicant blind.

-The identity or perceived opinions of a Requester are entirely irrelevant and to whether information should be disclosed under law.
+The identity or perceived opinions of a requester are entirely irrelevant and to whether information should be disclosed under law.

 Number two, confirmation of whether senior officials approved or were sorry, confirmation of whether senior officials approved or were aware of this reasoning.